MicrosoftDocs/visualstudio-docs/docs/ide/how-to-add-or-remove-references-by-using-the-reference-manager.md

 **Extensions** lists the user SDKs that extend the targeted Windows platform.
 This tab appears for Windows 8.x Store app projects only.
 Desktop projects won't show this tab because they can consume only first-party .winmd files.

 An SDK is a collection of files that Visual Studio treats as a single component.
 In the **Extensions** tab, SDKs that apply to the project from which the **Reference Manager** dialog box was invoked are listed as single entries.
 When added to a project, all of the SDK content is consumed by Visual Studio such that the user doesn't need to take any further actions to leverage the SDK contents in IntelliSense, toolbox, designers, Object Browser, build, deployment, debugging, and packaging.
-For information about how to display your SDK in the **Extensions** tab, see [Create a Software Development Kit](../extensibility/creating-a-software-development-kit.md).
+For information about how to display your SDK in the **Extensions** tab, see [Creating a Software Development Kit](../extensibility/creating-a-software-development-kit.md).

 > [!NOTE]
 > If a project references an SDK that depends on another SDK, Visual Studio won't consume the second SDK unless the user manually adds a reference to the second SDK.
 When a user chooses an SDK on the **Extensions** tab, the **Reference Manager** dialog box helps the user identify SDK dependencies by listing not only the name and version of the SDK but also the name of any SDK dependencies in the details pane.
 If a user doesn't notice the dependencies and only adds that SDK, MSBuild will prompt the user to add the dependencies.

 If a project type doesn't support **Extensions**, the tab doesn't appear in the **Reference Manager** dialog box.

+## COM tab

+The **COM** tab lists all COM components that are available for referencing.
+If you want to add a reference to a registered COM DLL that contains an internal manifest, unregister the DLL first.
+Otherwise, Visual Studio adds the assembly reference as an ActiveX control instead of as a native DLL.

+If a project type doesn't support **COM**, the tab doesn't appear in the **Reference Manager** dialog box.

 ## Browse button